Dave-team/Knowledge-base/Self awareness.md

     - Think more about own life and what is worth talking about and mentally prepare talking about these things
     - If this doesn't flow/work, realize its okay to realize I'm more queiet in social group settings
 - I sometimes feel like missing out on life experiences such as weddings because of a limited social circle.
+- This might be related to social anxiety I may have and it would tie in with the anxiety I have around presenting what I've been working on to different people.
+I am someone who wants to please people and when I don't 100% believe I've been working on the right things, I feel like a slight let down to the other people.
+Need to realize that either I fucked up and own up to that and then that's fine.
+Or there are too many things on my plate and we need simply need to shift priorities

 ### Relationship findings
 - I fear being rejected - particularly feeling as if I'm not good enough which hits my self esteem.
 If I am confident enough, I don't care when one person rejects me - there are many others who are happy to be with me.
 And even if not, I am happy with my independent life.
 The goal here is to be outcome independent